 Resource Management can be achieved by introducing concurrency, maintaining multiple copies of data, and increasing available resources.
 RINSE uses all of these techniques to manage resources.
+"Maintaining multiple copies of data is implemented" to defend against a cyber attack against the war.
 In the event that a hacker disables all or part of the RINSE network, a backup network at another location will receive the current state of the mainline system and continue the game.
 Increasing resources and concurrency are linked tactics.
-RINSE achieves them by employing high performance RISC processors with large distributed memories in the NCSA supercomputing cluster.
+RINSE achieves them by employing high performance RISC processors with large distributed memories in the NCSA super computing cluster.
+Currently, the simulator runs on a cluster with over 1000 processors.

 RINSE has also overcome some serious parallelization challenges.
 Normally, a global clock object would exist to synchronize the various machines working in parallel.
-Currently, RINSE runs on approximately 1500 processors.
+Currently, RINSE runs on approximately 1500 processors!
 If a processor finishes its designated operation before other collaborating processors, it must wait.
 This is clearly inefficient and undesirable.
 RINSE has successfully implemented a scheme which involves local timers which run subsystems asynchronously.
-If this were done "brute force," it would be much harder, perhaps impossible, to implement clever algorithms that simplify matrix mathematics for example.
+If this were done "brute force," it would be much harder, perhaps impossible, to implement clever algorithms that simplify matrix math for example.
 However, the RINSE team has successfully implemented their asynchronous system.
 The details of the implementation are beyond the scope of this documentation and likely not relevant to the reader.